Key Takeaways

 • Registered Name Cancellation Filing.
 Fee: $5.
 Expedited fee: $50.

-Additionally, there may be other forms an LLC must file to stay in business.
-If you need further help with LLC filing forms, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.
+If you need help with your LLC Filing Form, you can post your legal need on UpCounsel’s marketplace.
+UpCounsel accepts only the top 5-percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.